Milton knocks out power to millions and spawns 150 tornadoes. At least 4 dead - NewsBreak

 The storm knocked out power across a large section of Florida, with more than 3.4 million homes and businesses without electricity, according to poweroutage.us , which tracks utility reports.

 The fabric that serves as the roof of Tropicana Field — home of the Tampa Bay Rays baseball team in St. Petersburg — was ripped to shreds by fierce winds.
-Debris littered the field, but no injuries were reported.
+It was not immediately clear if there was damage inside.
 Before the storm hit, first responders were moved from a staging area there.

 St. Petersburg residents could no longer get water from their household taps because a water main break led the city to shut down service.
 Mayor Ken Welch had told residents to expect long power outages and the possible shutdown of the sewer system.